The hidden comorbidities

 Healthcare professionals find the management of comorbidities difficult

 BMJ Best Practice is the clinical decision support tool of the BMJ.
 When we speak to users of the tool, they commonly state that they find management of comorbidities difficult.
 They worry that by treating one condition they might make another condition worse.
 And this includes mental health conditions.
 They need guidance on common problems, such as: how steroids can worsen symptoms of depression; or how antidepressants can exacerbate hyponatremia in a patient taking diuretics; or how sedative antidepressants may precipitate respiratory depression in a patient with COPD.
 Clearly it is imperative that patients with coexistent mental and physical health disorders receive adequate treatment for their mental disorder or physical disorder or both disorders.
-BMJ Best Practice is working on a solution for this, and we would be delighted to hear from you if you had suggestions on how we could help.
-Please email on firstname.lastname@example.org
+These are just a few sample papers - but they all reach similar conclusions.
+Cost and comorbidities seem to be inextricably linked in this common condition.
+Anything that can help with the management of comorbidities in COPD are likely to significantly improve care and save costs.
+These are the reasons that we have launched the Comorbidities tool from BMJ Best Practice.
+The purpose is improved management of patients with comorbidities, and we would be delighted to hear from you if you had suggestions on how we could help.
+Please email on email@example.com

 Try the new Comorbidities tool from BMJ Best Practice